statebox/idris-multihash/README.md

 ## Bytes dependency

 Since Multihash depends on bytes you might want to use it as well.
 Head to [idris-bytes](BYTEs) library in order to get more info.
-As as quick start here is what you can do:
+To summarize:

 - Clone the idris-bytes project
 - Install it